mmazzanti/PMT-counter/README.md

 Furthermore, as using hexadecimal encoding led to additional headackes (eg. \x10 means 10 photons or an "Line Feed" character ??)
 I reverted back to ascii encoding for data readout.
 This is slow but reliable.
 A further improvement would would involve using the [TinyUSB](https://github.com/raspberrypi/tinyusb/blob/pico/docs/getting_started.md) library and write a non-serial data redout.
 However, this would require a solid understanding of USB communication details, which unfortunately I don’t currently have the time to explore in depth.

+If you are interested in fast readout of data using hex encoding please have a look at the [fast readout branch](https://github.com/mmazzanti/PMT-counter/tree/fast_data_output).
+I warn you that the code there will work only with few photons per bin (<10 to avoid the "Line Feed" character).
+However, using a smart encoding this problem could be circumvented.
+If you are instead interested in developing a USB interface for data readout please get in touch with me :)
 ## Project files:

 - PCB: Contains KiCad design of the PCB board